nrwl/nx-workshop/docs/lab19-alt/LAB.md

 4. Test your changes look okay at the deployed URL.

+5. Notice how both our frontends are pointing to the same `SURGE_DOMAIN` env variable.
+If we want to set up a GitHub Workflow that deploys them at two separate domains, we'll need to refer to each domain separately:
+  - In `apps/admin-ui/.local.env`, rename `SURGE_DOMAIN` to `SURGE_DOMAIN_ADMIN_UI`
+  - Update `workspace.json --> admin-ui --> deploy` target to point to this new var
+  - Repeat the steps above for the `store` project

+4. Try to deploy both apps again and check if it still works.

 5. Commit everything before moving on to the next lab

 5. BONUS - Create a custom workspace generator that adds a `"deploy"` target for a frontend project, so that we don't have